 - Also, whenever he's trying to argue something, Danny will say, "If I may interject for a moment...".

 - Chained Heat: After being abducted by the vengeful Rispoli brothers, Danny and Tina end up tied together on top of a table.
 The captives must work to get themselves in an upright position and finally loosen the ropes.
 Of course, their effort to escape involves their bodies rubbing vigorously and repeatedly against each other.

-- Framing Device: The entire film is a series of stories being told by Borscht Belt comedians of Danny.
+- Framing Device: The entire film is a series of stories about Danny being told by a group of Real Life Borscht Belt comedians over lunch.

 - Giftedly Bad: Most of Danny's acts, such as balloon folders and wine glass xylophone players.

 - Guilt Complex: Danny has a major one, for everything.
 Tina has absolutely none.
 She develops one over screwing over Danny by directly helping Lou defect to a better agent.